 RECEIVING PAYMENTS FROM A STRUCTURED SETTLEMENT WITH AN INSURANCE COMPANY

-A structured settlement is a means of receiving payment for an injury without incurring large tax fees or having to fight to get the money that was awarded.
+A structured settlement is a means of receiving payment for an injury.
 This type of payment in court cases is most common in personal injury lawsuits.

 The claimant, or individual that was injured, brings a suit to court.

-When the claimant is found to have proved their case, they are typically awarded a settlement in cash terms.When these settlements are for large amounts of money, the award is then structured into periodic payments.
+When the claimant is found to have proved their case, they are typically awarded a settlement in cash terms.When these settlements are for large amounts of money, the award is many times structured into periodic payments.

 The defendant, or individual found to be at fault, then has to pay the claimant reparations.
 This is usually done by the defendant’s insurance company.
 The company then sets forth a plan of payments with the court to get the award fully paid to the claimant over a specified period of time.